Computational and theoretical chemistry

-We will continue to support the level of research and training in this field, and look to strengthen not only industrial links but also this area’s role in the wider computational research agenda.
+We will look to strengthen not only industrial links but also this area’s role in the wider computational research agenda.
 This will reinforce its role as a vital enabler for UK research and innovation.
 A key goal is to reach across disciplines with research and enable take-up of ideas.
 The demographic of this research area is healthy, with a number of Centres for Doctoral Training (CDTs) active.

 During the current Delivery Plan period, we aim to deliver: